Workplace Noise Monitoring

 - At least IEC 61672 Class 2 accuracy

-Each instrument within our Assessor range has a special ‘ready reckoner exposure table’ which is displayed after each measurement to help you.
+Each sound level meter within our Assessor range has a special ‘ready reckoner exposure table’ which is displayed after each measurement to help you.
 It also provides a ‘settled’ indicator to help you decide when the average noise level has stabilised.
 Please note: the formal symbol for A-frequency-weighted Leq as defined in IEC 61672 is LAT, but the use of Leq has become accepted.
+The Pulsar Nova range such as the Model 43 or Model 44 sound level meter offers such functions and are recommended for occupational hygiene and industrial noise measurement.

-To use a PSEM or noise dosemeter, the setting-up is similar to that of a sound level meter.
+If using a Personal Sound Exposure Meter (PSEM) or noise dosemeter, the setting-up is similar to that of a sound level meter.
 The batteries must be charged and the unit must be calibrated before the measurement.
-The PSEM is then fixed to the worker as near to the ear as convenient and set running.
+The PSEM is then fixed to the worker as near to the ear as convenient and measurement can begin.
 In the case of the Pulsar doseBadge, simply point the Reader unit, with its infra-red communication, at the badge and press the ‘Start’ button.

-Time history of a full working day using the Model 22 doseBadge and dBlink software
+Time history of a full working day using the Model 22 doseBadge and dBlink3 software

 Measures to be taken when the Exposure Value is 80dB(A) or above